rcsb/colorbrewer/README.md

 > Create color blind friendly color palettes in Java.

+> [!NOTE]
+> Note that this repository has been archived because it is not actively maintained anymore.

-The color palettes provided by this library are based on the colors provided by the [color brewer project] (http://colorbrewer.org/),
+The color palettes provided by this library are based on the colors provided by the [color brewer project](http://colorbrewer.org/),

 In principle there are three types of palettes provided: